Step-by-Step Guide to YouTube Transcript Extraction

 All your extracted transcripts are saved in your history.
 Click the History tab in the sidebar to view and re-download previous extractions without using additional credits.

-If you encounter any issues or have questions, visit our FAQ page or contact our support team at support@transcriptx.com.
-We typically respond within 24 hours.
+If you encounter any issues or have questions, visit our FAQ page or contact our support team.